-Key strategies
+Kev strategies

-The heat-wave action plan is intended to mobilize individuals and communities to help protect their neighbours, friends, relatives, and themselves against avoidable health problems during spells of very hot weather.
+The heat-wave action plan is intended to mobilize individuals and communities to help protect their neighbours, friends, relatives, and themselves against avoidable health problems during spellsof very hot weather.
 Broadcast media and alerting agencies may also find this plan useful.
 Severe and extended heat-waves can also cause disruption to general, social and economic services.
 For this reason, Government agencies will have a critical role to play in preparing and responding to heat-waves at a local level, working closely with health and other related departments on long term strategic plan.

-high and extreme temperatures.
+☐ Establish Early Warning System and Inter-Agency Coordination to alert residents on predicted high and extreme temperatures.
 Who will do what, when, and how is made clear to individuals and units of key departments, especially for health.
+Canacity building / training programme for health care professionals at local level to recognize